hackernight/arcade-jam-2018/README.md

 `yarn phaser:state`

+After doing this, you'll need to edit `src/main.js` to register the state so it can be navigated to.

 ## Relevant API docs

 We're using Phaser Community Edition (CE) 2.11.
 This is a community continuation of Phaser 2, which officially ended at 2.6.2.